Thue equations over $\mathbb{C}(T)$: The Complete Solution of a Simple quartic family: Introduction

 \subsection{Acknowledgements}

 The authors would like to thank Paul Voutier for suggesting this problem.
-Vukusic was funded by the Austrian Science Fund (FWF) under the project I4406, as well as by the Marshal Plan Scholarship.
+Vukusic was funded by the Austrian Science Fund (FWF) under the project I4406, as well as by the Austrian Marshall Plan Foundation with a Marshall Plan Scholarship.
 Waxman was supported by the Czech Science Foundation (GA\v{C}R) grant 17-04703Y, by a Minerva Post-Doctoral Fellowship at the Technische Universit\"at Dresden, and by a Zuckerman Post-Doctoral Fellowship at the University of Haifa.
 Ziegler was funded by the Austrian Science Fund (FWF) under the project I4406.
 The researchers would also like to thank AIMS Senegal, AIMS Ghana, and AIMS Rwanda for supporting research visits by Faye and Waxman, as well as the University of Salzburg for supporting a visit by Waxman.